alpaca-lang/alpaca/README.md

 The above is just what it looks like:  a module named `example` with a function that adds two integers.
-You can call the function directly from the Erlang shell after compiling like this:
+You can call the function directly from the Erlang shell after compiling like this (note alpaca prepends `alpaca_` to the module name, so in the erlang shell you must explicitly add this):

     $ rebar3 shell
     ... compiler output skipped ...
-    1> example:add(2, 6).
+    1> alpaca_example:add(2, 6).
-    6
+    8
     2>

 Note that calling Alpaca from Erlang won't do any type checking but if